Saginas Lake: Parks and recreation

 The park has a beach, small campground, dock, fish cleaning station, and bathrooms.
 The campground is not suited for RVing.
 The park was slated to be decommissioned but through the efforts of the Hudson Bay Wildlife Federation, the park was saved and is now part of the Porcupine Hills Provincial Park.
 Prior to becoming part of the provincial park, it was part of Hudson Bay Regional Park.

 Fish species

 To increase the lake's depth and improve fish habitat, a small earthen dam was built downstream (52.5324°N 102.2547°W) of the lake along the Pepaw River.
-Fish commonly found in the lake include northern pike and walleye.
+Fish commonly found in the lake include northern pike, walleye, yellow perch, and white sucker.
+It was last stocked with 200,000 walleye fry in 2019.